Finding Balance in Your Life for 2020

 Use this technique in other areas of your life, as well.
 For example, exercise will not interfere with your life if you schedule only short time slots at the beginning or end of your day.
 Other ways to keep exercise simple is to have your gym clothes ready to put on, take them to work so it is easy to go straight to the gym or keep a pair of gym shoes at work for your lunch break.

 Making desired routines easy to follow can help you create positive habits in all areas of your life.
 For example, if you want to learn a new instrument, leave it out where you can see it and practice 15 minutes each day after work.
 Have your computer set up and ready to do research for a new business venture, or schedule just 10 minutes to organize your closet after work.
 Keep your goals visible and schedule time for them in manageable time slots, so they are easier to stick with.

 Above all things, be flexible with yourself, as it might take time to get used to your new schedule.
 The above suggestions may feel like a lot of planning but when life is more organized, we can get more goals accomplished and feel less stressed doing them.
-Actively taking part in the planning of your life will help you direct your life and experience the outcome you desire.
-You may find that balance will help you live more productively and happier.
+Planning will help you direct your life and experience the outcome you desire.
+And you may find that balance will help you become happier and even more productive.

 1 Kurth F, MacKenzie-Graham A, Toga AW, Luders E. Shifting brain asymmetry: the link between meditation and structural lateralization.
 Soc Cogn Affect Neurosci.
 2015;10(1):55–61. doi:10.1093/scan/nsu029